Search programs

 How Much Can You Earn With a Master’s Degree in Finance?

-According to PayScale, the average salary for someone with a master’s in finance is around $83,000 per year, but it can be upwards of $150,000 per year, depending on the job and other factors.
+According to PayScale, the average salary for someone with a master’s in finance is around $86,000 per year, but it can be upward of $150,000 per year, depending on the job and other factors.

 Why Get a Master’s Degree in Finance?

-There are many reasons why you might want to pursue a master’s degree in finance.
-Here are a few:
+Here are a few reasons why you might want to pursue a master’s degree in finance:

-• Specialization: A master’s degree in finance can provide you with specialized knowledge and skills to make you stand out to employers.
-Depending on your interests and career goals you can also choose to specialize in areas like corporate finance, investments, or financial planning, depending on your interests and career goals.
+• Specialization.
+A master’s degree in finance can provide you with specialized knowledge and skills to make you stand out to employers.
+Depending on your interests and career goals, you can also choose to specialize in areas like corporate finance, investments, or financial planning.

 If you’re considering pursuing a graduate degree in finance, you may also be wondering whether to get a master’s degree or a Master of Business Administration (MBA) with a concentration in finance.